-Let me speak a moment about our choice of selling the Tahoe and keeping the Highlander.
-It was a difficult choice but we went with the logical choice.
-The Tahoe was older, had 40,000 more miles, is larger, uses more gas, has had more issues than the Highlander . . . so, why was it difficult?
+Let me speak for a moment about our choice of selling the Tahoe and keeping the Highlander.
+It was a difficult choice, but we went with the logical choice.
+The Tahoe was older, had 40,000 more miles, was larger, used more gas, has had more issues than the Highlander . . . so, why was it difficult?

 Because it looked like this: